 - Another solid online training resource is PHLEARN, offering both free and paid courses on Photoshop, Lightroom, and more.

 - More of an analog person?
-Check out my list of recommended photography business books (Updated February 2019).
+Check out my list of recommended photography business books, or the list of what I read in 2022, or in 2021 and in 2020.

 Web Hosting That Doesn’t Suck

-When it comes to web hosting, I have a detailed guide to WordPress hosting for photographers, but if you want to cut to the chase, I recommend WP Engine (get three months free on a new account w/ that link) and SiteGround.
+When it comes to web hosting, I have a detailed guide to WordPress hosting for photographers, but if you want to cut to the chase, I recommend WP Engine (get four months free on a new account w/ that link and coupon code WPE4FREE) and SiteGround.

 Want a better web host but afraid that the migration process will be terrible?
 It doesn’t have to be.
 Check out two easy ways to migrate to WP Engine.